 Getting Stronger is Corrective

-“Oh, I forgot to tell you…my previous trainer said I have a winged scapula, my left hip is a bit internally rotated, and that my posture is bad.”
+“Oh, I forgot to tell you…my previous trainer said I have a winged scapula, my left hip is a bit internally rotated, and that my posture isn’t great.”

 This was less than five minutes into an initial assessment with a new client and it took everything I had to prevent my eyeballs from rolling out of their sockets.
 The snarky side of me wanted to say something like, “Oh my god, yes, I totally see it.
-Did (s)he also mention how your left eyeball is less white than the other?
+Did (s)he also mention how your left ear is lower than the right?
 That’s messed up.
 We need to fix that.”

 But I didn’t.